mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ## Excel Pivot Tables and Pivot Charts

 This project required me to organize and analyze a database of 4,200 past Kickstarter campaigns to incover any hidden trends.
 Kickstarter has been hugely successful as a crowdfunding service, but all of the projects have not seen success.
-To get funded through a Kickstarter project, the funding must be equal to or greater than the orignal goal.
-Only one third of all Kickstarter campaigns find enough funding for a positive outcome.
+To get funded through a Kickstarter project, the funding must be equal to or greater than the orignal set goal.
+Only one third of all Kickstarter campaigns find enough funding to go into production.
 For this reason, companies will spend months researching past projects to uncover successfull trends.

 ### Task 1: Organize / Stylize Dataset